idaholab/moose/modules/doc/content/application_development/build_system.md

   find it unless you have very non-standard paths.
 - `MOOSE_UNITY`: defaults to `true`, set to `false` to turn off unity builds.
 For more information see the Build System Optimization section below.
+- `MOOSE_HEADER_SYMLINKS`: defaults to `true`, set to `false` to turn off header symlinking.
+This is an advanced option and there are very few reasons to disable this.
+You will likely notice a dramatic slowdown if you set this to false.

 ## Build Methods (Creating "debug" Builds)